Right Sector: After Yarosh's departure

 Yarosh resigned as Right Sector leader on 11 November 2015.
 Late December 2015 he announced that he was forming a new political party that would start in February 2016.
 In February 2016 he started a new organisation called Governmental Initiative of Yarosh.
 The departure of Yarosh resulted in at least 20% of Right Sector members leaving with him.
 At a party congress of 19 March 2016, Andriy Tarasenko was elected chairman of Right Sector.
 Before Euromaidan, he and Yarosh were the leading figures of Trident (Tryzub).
 Tarasenko vowed in March 2016 that Right Sector would take part in all elections in Ukraine.

+Also in 2015, another group of volunteers separated from the Right Sector under Volodymyr Regesha forming their own separate paramilitary unit, named the Santa "Right Sector".

-On 19 November 2018 Right Sector and fellow Ukrainian nationalist political organizations Congress of Ukrainian Nationalists, Organization of Ukrainian Nationalists and C14 endorsed Ruslan Koshulynskyi candidacy in the 2019 Ukrainian presidential election.
+On 19 November 2018 Right Sector and fellow Ukrainian nationalist political organizations Congress of Ukrainian Nationalists, Organization of Ukrainian Nationalists and C14 endorsed Ruslan Koshulynskyi's candidacy in the 2019 Ukrainian presidential election.
 In the election Koshulynskyi received 1.6% of the votes.

 In the 2019 Ukrainian parliamentary election, Right Sector joined a united party list with the political parties Svoboda, Governmental Initiative of Yarosh and National Corps.
 Yarosh was placed third on this party list, while Tarasenko placed fourth.
 In the election, they won 2.15% of the votes, less than half of the 5% election threshold, and no parliamentary seats via the national party list.
 The party did also not win a single-mandate constituency parliamentary seat.

-In the 2020 Ukrainian local elections, the party gained 3 deputies (mathematically this was about 0.00% of all available mandates).
+In the 2020 Ukrainian local elections, the party gained three deputies (mathematically this was about 0.00% of all available mandates).

 On 2 November 2021, Yarosh said on social media he had been appointed Adviser to the Commander-in-Chief of the Armed Forces of Ukraine.
 In response to a (December 2021) request by Ukrayinska Pravda the General Staff of the Armed Forces of Ukraine refused to disclose details of its alleged cooperation with Yarosh citing the confidentiality of the information requested.
 Prior to this request the (army) post of public advisers had been liquidated.

 In January 2022, captain Dmytro Kotsiubailo "Da Vinci" was awarded the title Hero of Ukraine and decorated with the Order of the Golden Star for courage on the battlefield by the president of Ukraine Volodymyr Zelenskyy.

+On 13 March 2025, the former leader of Right Sector's Odesa Branch, Demyan Hanul, was assassinated in Odesa.